use-ink/ink-docs/docs/faq/migrating-from-ink-4-to-5.md

 <img src="/img/title/migration-4.x-to-5.0.svg" className="titlePic" />

 We've made a couple of breaking changes from ink!
 4.x to ink!
 5.0.
-On this page we outline how you can migrate existing clients and contracts from 4.x to 5.0.
+On this page we outline how you can migrate existing dApps and contracts from 4.x to 5.0.

 This release addresses the majority of issues raised in [the OpenZeppelin security review](https://blog.openzeppelin.com/security-review-ink-cargo-contract).
 In particular, we addressed the proxy selector clashing attack.

-You can find the full changelog of the 5.0 release [here](https://github.com/paritytech/ink/blob/master/CHANGELOG.md).
+You can find the full changelog of the 5.0 release [here](https://github.com/paritytech/ink/blob/master/CHANGELOG.md#version-500).

 :::caution
 This migration guide only considers your code base!
 Not your storage data!